 To set up App Search:

-- Once the deployment has spun up, make a note of the user account and password, and store it in a safe place.
+- When the deployment has spun up, make a note of the user account and password, and store it in a safe place.
 You can use this account and password to connect to App Search through its dedicated UI.

 Optional: Proceed through the onboarding procedure.
 Follow these steps to confirm that your App Search instance is configured correctly.